Z3Social/Z3-UI/README.md

 **That's it!** :tada:

-NexUI is now installed.
+Z3-UI is now installed.
-The change will take effect immediately, just refresh your browser tab, and NexUI will replace the default Pleroma FE or Akkoma FE interface.
+The change will take effect immediately, just refresh your browser tab, and Z3-UI will replace the default Pleroma FE or Akkoma FE interface.
 You may need to restart Pleroma/Akkoma for the change to take effect.

 If you notice some issue with UI colors, please take a look at the Troubleshooting section.